viruskwid/aswin/README.md

 - 👋 Hi, I’m @viruskwid
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on ust
+- 💞️ I’m looking to collaborate on ust globals
 - 📫 How to reach me instagram @virus-kwid

 <!---